GujjarlapudiSandeep/Basic-Calculator/README.md

 Features
 Basic Arithmetic Operations: Addition, subtraction, multiplication, and division.

-Clear Functionality: A clear button to reset the calculator.
+Clear Functionality: A clear button(AC) to reset the calculator.

 Error Handling: Alerts for invalid calculations (e.g., division by zero).

 Responsive Design: A clean and accessible layout that works on various screen sizes.

 Technologies Used
 HTML: For the structure of the calculator.
 CSS: For styling and layout.
 JavaScript: For functionality and handling calculations.

 How to Use the Calculator
 Input Values: Click on the number buttons (0-9) to enter values.

 Perform Operations:
 Select an operator (+, -, *, /) by clicking the respective button.
 You can also use the decimal point button . for decimal numbers.

 Calculate Result: Press the = button to evaluate the expression you entered.

 Clear Input: Press the C button to reset the display.

 Example Usage
 To calculate
 5